alex-wong123/istio-demo/README.md

 >|   |   |-- loadgenerator.yaml <br>
 >|   |   -- paymentservice.yaml <br>
 >|   |-- cluster2-istio-gw.yaml    \#istio gateway and virtualservice deployed on cluster2 <br>
->|   -- cluster2-services.yaml    \#k8s services which related micro services deployed on cluster1 also should be deploy on cluster2 <br>
+>|   -- cluster2-services.yaml    \#k8s services which related micro services deployed on cluster1 also should be deployed on cluster2 <br>
 >\`-- README.md <br>